Skip to main content

 You will need to indicate that a given build has support for a Practice Trainer match.
 If you do not, we will NOT send the player through the real-time FTUE.

-A checkbox labeled Has Synchronous Bot can be checked under Skillz Settings.
+A checkbox labeled Has Synchronous Bot can be found under Skillz Settings.
 Simply check this box, and the Unity Skillz Wrapper will handle exporting the flags properly for each platform.
 This box is unchecked by default.

 API for Practice Trainer Matches